 Why not let people receiving a gift card know what they can use it on?
 Whether they’re loyal customers or new to your space, a short guide can get gift card recipients excited about your store’s offerings.
-A guide could show favorite products, new offerings, behind-the-scenes looks, or upcoming events.
+A guide could show favourite products, new offerings, behind-the-scenes looks or upcoming events.
 You also might theme your guide for upcoming holidays or seasons.
-Don’t forget to include your social media handles in the guide so customers can look you up online, too.
+Don’t forget to include your social media handles in the guide so customers can look you up online too.

 3. Encourage treating yourself

 More than half of digital gift card purchasers are buying for themselves.
-Since 2014, self-purchasing of physical gift cards has grown by 9 percent, while digital self-purchasing has grown by 13 percent.
+A 2020 gift card industry publication, showed self-use was the second most prominent driver of gift card sales, representing over £1 billion and 21.8% expenditure on gift cards.
 It’s an easy way for customers to gain loyalty points or rewards, or to create a set amount for spending at a location (to budget for coffee, for example).

-You might encourage this behavior by creating an email or social media campaign that promotes purchasing gift cards for personal use.
-Or consider implementing a loyalty program to encourage customers to return and utilize gift cards for rewards.
+You might encourage this behaviour by creating an email or social media campaign that promotes purchasing gift cards for personal use.
+Or consider implementing a loyalty program to encourage customers to return and utilise gift cards for rewards.

 4. Use gift cards as a loyalty reward or upsell

-Gift cards are great for major holidays like Christmas or Hanukkah, but you could also think about marketing gift cards for more minor holidays.
-Encourage customers to celebrate holidays like national ice cream day, teacher appreciation day, etc., or create your own.
+Gift cards are great for major holidays like Christmas or Mothers’ Day, but you could also think about marketing gift cards for other special days, like World Mental Health Day or even World Ice Cream Day, or create your own!

 6. Create a gift card co-op

-Work with other local businesses to create packages of gift cards for complementary services, or create a group of businesses that sell each other’s gift cards in their stores.
-It’s a great way to get exposure in other spaces and encourage customers to shop in your neighborhood.
+Work with other local businesses to create packages of gift cards for complementary services, or create a group of businesses that sell each other’s gift cards in their shops.
+It’s a great way to get exposure in other spaces and encourage customers to shop in your neighbourhood.